Hagbart Berner: Career

 Berner graduated as a student in 1858, and as a jurist in 1863.
 In Christiania he befriended intellectuals such as Ernst Sars and Aasmund Olavsson Vinje, and became politically active and a supporter of the Nynorsk language.
 He co-founded the publishing house Det Norske Samlaget in 1868, and was its chairman until 1877.

 In 1868, he co-founded the newspaper Dagbladet, together with Danish-born author and literary figure, Anthon Bang (1809–1870).
 He was editor of Dagbladet from 1869 to 1879.
 The newspaper had close connections to the political movement that later came to be the Liberal Party of Norway.

-His demand for a "clean" Norwegian flag, instead of the then-flag with a union badge (popularly known as Sildesalaten), led to political turbulence in 1879.
-The parliamentary majority voted for the removal of the union badge three times, but was defeated by royal veto twice.
-Finally, in 1898, the third royal veto was overruled and the union badge was removed from the national and the state flag.

 He was elected as a member of the Parliament of Norway in 1879, representing Akershus, and was re-elected in 1882 and 1885.
 Berner co-founded the Norwegian Association for Women's Rights in 1884, together with Gina Krog, and was the organization's first president.
 He was Auditor General of Norway from 1883 to 1898, and burgomaster of Kristiania from 1898 to 1912.